manzuz/serviceMixPOC/README.md

 TODO

-It will be necessary to think about projevct structures and deployment processes to manage genericity and ability to decline different implementations per customer.
+It will be necessary to think about project structures and deployment processes to manage genericity and ability to decline different implementations per customer.